The best hotels in Mestia

 Avoid booking a 'romantic' trip in peak July without reservations locked in 6-8 weeks out.
 Mestia's top properties sell out fast during trekking season, and the fallback options in East Mestia or near the airport don't deliver the same atmosphere.

-Mestia's best neighborhoods
+Mestia's best hotel regions

 Town Center and the Old Quarter are where you want to be for most stays.
 Riverside is worth paying extra for the mountain views, but anything labeled 'ski area' adds 15-20 minutes of walking to everything.